hschn58/Stock_Automation/README.md

   Scripts analyze dividends and earnings from various publicly-traded companies from existing data.

 - **Stock_Comparison/**
-  Utilities for pairwise and basket analysis (correlations, rolling returns, beta-like metrics).
+  Utilities for pairwise and basket analysis to examine relative over-or-under performance.

 - **Client_Performance_Chart/**
   Generates performance charts suitable for client presentation.